-102 The following types of organisations are not eligible:
+$^{^{193}}$ The following types of organisations are not eligible:

-EU institutions and other EU bodies including specialised agencies (their exhaustive list is available on the website ec.europa.eu/institutions/index_en.htm);
+[•] EU institutions and other EU bodies including specialised agencies (their exhaustive list is available on the website ec.europa.eu/institutions/index en.htm):

-- National Erasmus+ Offices in the eligible Partner Countries (in order to avoid a possible conflict of interests and/or double funding); Organisations managing EU programmes such as national agencies in the Programme Countries should refer to Part C of the present Guide 103 International Standard Classification of Education (ISCED 2011), tertiary education, at least level 5.
+National Erasmus+ Offices in the eligible Partner Countries (in order to avoid a possible conflict of interests and/or double funding);

+Organisations managing EU programmes such as national agencies in the Programme Countries should refer to Part C of the present Guide bour market or in the fields of education, training and youth.
+For example, such organisation can be:

+194 International Standard Classification of Education (ISCED 2013), tertiary education, at least level 5.
 Post-secondary non-tertiary education ISCED 2011 level 4 is not accepted.